You are here

 The Membership Committee

 Membership growth is important for long-term viability, which is why the membership committee’s primary objective is to increase the number of members in the Society.
 This committee seeks to increase membership in all areas: clinical, research, technicians, students, business and international members.
-The committee meets bimonthly for one hour.
 Committee members are responsible for identifying new opportunities for membership campaigns and contributing membership related content for electronic and print media, the web and social media.

 The Legal and Business Committee